 Brevard County, Florida, is getting a national veterans cemetery, notably called Cape Canaveral National Cemetery.
 I had a rare opportunity to tour this new, under construction cemetery located in north Brevard County, Florida.
 It’s taken years to get, but the thousands of veterans who live here and near, are thrilled, as I am too.
 A… Continue reading Cape Canaveral National Cemetery

-As I thumbed through an old family photo album I came across the first photograph taken using my first ever camera.
+As I thumbed through an old family photo album I came across the first photograph taken using my very first camera.
 It’s a photo of my mother and me taken by the owner of a camera shop the day I bought it.
 The photo brought back memories of that day so vivid to me.
 Thought… Continue reading My First Camera.

 Children have to be educated, but they have also to be left to educate themselves.
 Abbé Dimnet, Art of Thinking, 1928.
 When you’re 6 years old, everything seems fresh, new, obtainable, and of course you know it all.
 There really isn’t a question of “if” or “when,” but more “I can do it myself” mentality,… Continue reading Twinkle, Twinkle Little Star

 A band of metal.
 This band is of pewter and silver with a name etched on the silver plate.
 It reads: Capt.
 Herbert C Crosby, January 10, 1970.
 It's not fancy.
 It's sentimental.
 Priceless.
 This bracelet, a band of metal was given to my father in 1970, by a friend.
 It was a time when people were… Continue reading A Band of Metal